Finite Verification of Infinite Families of Diagram Equations: Proofs

-We choose a !-box nested in no other !-boxes, add that !-box to the end of our list, then consider the nesting diagram with that !-box removed to pick the next entry in our list. \end{definition}
+\begin{definition} We construct the ordered list $\delta_{k_1} \succ \delta_{k_2} \succ \dots \succ \delta_{k_n}$ by recursively picking a !-box that is nested in no other !-boxes, then removing that !-box from the nesting diagram.
+Repeat on the new nesting diagram. \end{definition}